-174 Hungary and Luxembourg reported data to ECDC only for consumption in the community sector.
+Austria, the Czech Republic, Germany, Hungary and Luxembourg reported data to ECDC only for consumption in the community sector.

-175 The data indicate that neuraminidase inhibitors are used infrequently as a medical and public health published efficacy and effectiveness.

-176 countermeasure in many EU/EEA Member States.
-The underutilisation may be explained by the difficulty of a timely

-177 enough confirmation of an influenza diagnosis, as well as the limitations of the scientific evidence base on
+The data indicate that neuraminidase inhibitors are used infrequently as a medical and public health countermeasure in many EU/EEA Member States.
+The underutilisation may be explained by the difficulty of a timely enough confirmation of an influenza diagnosis, as well as the limitations of the scientific evidence base on published efficacy and effectiveness.

 Many EU/EEA Member States maintain a stockpile of influenza antivirals as capsules or powder for use during influenza pandemics [13].
 The rationale for this is based on the possibility of supply problems during a future pandemic and the need to protect the population or vulnerable population sub-groups, maintain essential services, or both during a pandemic.
-During the 2009 pandemic only some of the stockpiles were released for use in Europe, or both during a pandemic.
-During the 2009 pandemic only some of the stockpiles were released for use in Europe as the normal pharmaceutical supply chains worked sufficiently to cover the demand.
-The potency and stability of these drugs when maintained as emergency stockpiles is being tested regularly to ensure adequate and retained

-185 potency over the years.
+During the 2009 pandemic only some of the stockpiles were released for use in Europe, as the normal pharmaceutical supply chains worked sufficiently to cover the demand.
+The potency and stability of these drugs when maintained as emergency stockpiles is being tested regularly to ensure adequate and retained potency over the years.

-186 Request for ECDC Expert Opinion
+Request for ECDC expert opinion